apnadkarni/blt/doc/background.rst

     Specifies the image to use as the tile for the background.  *ImageName* must be the name of a Tk **photo** or BLT **picture** image.

-  **-jitter** *percent*
+  **-jitter** *percentJitter*
     Specifies the amount of randomness to add to the image's colors.
-    *Percent* is a real number between 0 and 100.
+    *PercentJitter* is a real number between 0 and 100.
 It is the percentage that colors may vary.

-  **-relativeto** *refWindowName*
+  **-relativeto** *windowName*
-    Specifies a reference window to use of the origin the tile. *RefWindowName* is the name of a Tk widget.
+    Specifies a reference window to use as the origin the tile.
+    *WindowName* is the name of a Tk widget.
 This is useful for creating seamless tiles with many widgets.
-For example is a frame is *refWindowName* then all the children packed in *refWindowName* can use the same tile seamlessly.
-If *refWindowName* is "", then the origin is based on the widget using the tile.
+For example if a frame is *windowName* then all the children packed in *windowName* can use the same tile seamlessly.
+If *windowName* is "", then the origin is based on the widget using the tile.
 The default is "".

   **-xoffset** *numPixels*
     Specifies the horizontal offset of the background. *NumPixels* is